WardLordRuby/scriptedSheepshead-TTS/README.md

 * Custom chat commands relevant to the game
 `.help` - Displays Commands and their Function
 `.rules` - Spawns Rule and Gameplay Tip Booklet
-`.hiderules` - Hides Rule and Gameplay Tip Booklet
-`.settings` - Opens Window to Change Game Settings **admin only**
+`.hiderules` - Hides Rule and Gameplay Tip Booklet `.respawndeck` - Removes all cards from table and spawns a fresh deck **admin only** `.settings` - Opens Window to Change Game Settings **admin only**